Jjjing2023/Homepage-of-Tianjing-Liu/README.md

 - Start a local server in CLI (e.g. reload -b )
 - Enter the URL of the index page in the browser.
 - Done!

 ### Copyright:

+The website is hosted using GitHub Pages and can be accessed here(https://jjjing2023.github.io/).

+### Copyright: